-5. Are there any time limitations as to when the deduction may be taken on the retailer=s sales tax return?
+5. Are there any time limitations as to when the deduction may be taken on the retailer's sales tax return?

-The debt or account receivable arising from the sale of tangible personal property by the retailer on which sales tax has been reported and paid in a prior reporting period must become worthless or uncollectible for state income tax purposes before the deduction can be taken on the retailer=s sales tax return.
-Once a debt is determined to be worthless or uncollectible for income tax purposes, it should be deducted on the sales tax return for the month it became worthless or uncollectible.
+The debt or account receivable arising from the sale of tangible personal property by the retailer on which sales tax has been reported and paid in a prior reporting period must become worthless or uncollectible for state income tax purposes before the deduction can be taken on the retailer's sales tax return.
+Once a debt is determined to be worthless or uncollectible for income tax purposes, it should be deducted on the sales tax return within one year of the month the amount was determined to be a bad debt or uncollectible account.

 If the return for the month in which the debt became worthless or uncollectible has already been filed with the department, then the retailer, in order to take the deduction for the bad debt, should file a claim for refund (with supporting documentation) for the month in which the debt became worthless or uncollectible.
-A claim for refund must be filed within the statute of limitations set forth in Code Section 12-54-85.
+A claim for refund must be filed within one year of the month the amount was determined to be a bad debt or uncollectible account.